 Our Mission Statement

-St. Croix Catholic School unites with families to form confident, virtuous leaders.
+St. Croix Catholic School unites with families to form scholars, disciples, and servant leaders.

 Our Philosophy of Education